-By Max Morris.
-Last Updated 12th May 2022.
-Have you ever wondered what the average payout for a dog bite might be?
+By Richie Billings.
+Last Updated 10th November 2023.
+Have you ever wondered what the average payout for a dog bite in the UK might be?
 Perhaps you were bitten at work or in the local park by a dog that was not adequately supervised or controlled.
 Maybe it left you with serious injuries.
 This article will explain how you could start a personal injury claim against a liable party if their dog bit you.

 Select a Section

 - Case Study: £29,000 Compensation For A Dog Bite

 - Can I Claim Compensation For A Dog Bite?

 - How To Prove A Dog Bite Compensation Claim

 - How Much Compensation For A Dog Bite Could I Claim?

 - Can I Claim For A Dog Bite Under A No Win No Fee Agreement?

 - Learn More About Personal Injury Claims